 I came to my practice from a need to quiet my mind, de-stress, heal and bring about self-awareness.
-In our busy lives we often find it hard to connect with ourselves, or the moments we find ourselves in.
-I used to live more in my mind and less in my body awareness.
+In our busy lives we often find it hard to connect with ourselves or the present moment.
+I used to live more in my mind and less in body awareness.
 I would go through my days unaware of the stressful pace I pushed myself to make each moment count.
 I seldom gave myself time to rest or to check in with myself.
 I never noticed my tight muscles, my quick shallow breaths, the exhaustion setting in and the disappearance of joy in my life.
 I held the belief that I could not afford to rest.

 I did not understand that tai chi was more than just a bunch of movements and breath work.
 Yes, I felt the benefits from doing tai chi such as being more aware, feeling more relaxed, happier and uplifted in spirit after doing the slow movements and deep breathing, but after a few hours, I would return to my hectic pace of living.
 I would forget what I had practiced.
 I did not integrate the principles of tai chi into the way I moved through life.